kinganupamdutta27/IOT-BASED-WATER-LEVEL-MONITORING-AND-CONTROL-SYSTEM/README.md

 Users can also enable or disable automatic motor control by toggling the virtual pin V3 in the Blynk app.
 If automatic control is enabled, the motor operates based on the water level percentage.

 The motor is turned off when the water level reaches 80% of the tank capacity to prevent overfilling.

+The IoT-based Water Level Monitoring and Control System is a smart and innovative solution to monitor and manage water levels in tanks.
+It utilizes the Internet of Things (IoT) technology to provide remote access and control, reducing water wastage and promoting efficient water management.

+**Key Features:**
+1. **Remote Monitoring:** The system allows users to monitor water levels in tanks remotely through a Blynk mobile application.
+Real-time water level data is displayed on the app, enabling users to stay informed even from a distance.

+2. **Automated Pump Control:** The system intelligently controls an electric water pump based on the water level inside the tank.
+When the water level is low, the pump is activated to fill the tank, and when it reaches a predefined level, the pump is automatically turned off, preventing overflow and wastage.

+3. **Ultrasonic Sensor:** An ultrasonic sensor is used to measure the distance between the water surface and the sensor.
+This data is used to calculate the water level inside the tank accurately.

+4. **NodeMCU ESP8266:** The NodeMCU ESP8266 acts as the microcontroller board, interfacing with the ultrasonic sensor and connecting to the Blynk cloud platform for IoT functionality.

+5. **Blynk Mobile App:** The Blynk mobile application serves as the user interface, offering features like real-time water level display, manual pump control, and enabling/disabling automatic pump control.

+**Benefits:**
+- **Water Conservation:** By automating the water pump based on water levels, the system reduces water wastage and promotes responsible water usage.

+- **Remote Accessibility:** Users can conveniently monitor and control water levels from anywhere in the world using the Blynk mobile app.

+- **Efficient Water Management:** The system ensures that the water tank is adequately filled and prevents overfilling, optimizing water management.

+- **Ease of Use:** With user-friendly controls on the mobile app, the system is easy to operate and requires minimal manual intervention.

+**Project Goals:**
+The primary objective of this project is to address the issue of water wastage caused by manual water pump control.
+By implementing an IoT-based solution, the project aims to promote sustainable water management practices, conserve water resources, and offer remote accessibility for user convenience.

+**Note:** This project demonstrates a practical application of IoT technology in water management, but it is essential to consider real-world implementation factors, including sensor calibration, power supply, and network connectivity, for successful deployment.